zazaqoo123/Soil-Water-Moisture-Calibration-example/README.md

 -Correlation_Matrix_PTFs_Yanco.xlsx is the correlation summary matrix for each PTFs.
--Shapefile folder contains the clipped shapefiles for Yanco sites -Yanco probes folder contains the raw soil moisture probe data downloaded from OzNet API database
+-Shapefile folder contains the clipped shapefiles for Yanco sites -Yanco probes folder contains the raw soil moisture probe data downloaded from OzNet API database -All the coding instruction can be found in the PTF_Example_Long.html

 This work was funded by the Grains Research & Development Corporation in a project called SoilWaterNow: Soil water nowcasting for the grains industry.
 Grant ID: UOS2001-002RTX.